-Kicking off with quite possibly the single greatest theme song in cinema history, we are hurled kicking and screaming into the swirly, garish world of Flash Gordon, a film that took quite some time for an infant me to grasp thanks to the stranglehold that Star Wars had on my tiny child brain.
+Kicking off with quite possibly the single greatest theme song in cinema history (fight me!) we are hurled kicking and screaming into the swirly, garish world of Flash Gordon, a film that took quite some time for an infant me to grasp thanks to the stranglehold that Star Wars had on my tiny child brain.
 Back then I had carelessly written Mike Hodges’ comic book epic off as silly fluff that lacked the grit and tangibility of George Lucas’ holy trilogy, therefore spectacularly missing the point.
 Critically, you can no sooner compare Flash Gordon to Star Wars as you can compare Adam West’s Batman to The Dark Knight trilogy – they are utterly different animals and therefore deserve to be loved equally for completely different reasons.

 A living amalgamation of the original comics and the black and white series of the 30’s and 50’s, Flash Gordon is a fabulously trashy assault on the senses who’s broad fun and ridiculous tone still manage to live on today in the form of such movies as Taika Waititi’s gonzo Thor: Ragnorok.